Data as Dialogue: Unlocking Interoperability for Financing Sustainable Development

 Co-Hosts

-The Federal Ministry of Budget and Economic Planning, Nigeria; Federal Ministry of Economic Cooperation and Development (BMZ), Germany; Department of Foreign Affairs and Trade (DFAT), Australia (TBC); International Aid Transparency Initiative/United Nations Development Programme (IATI/UNDP); Lowy Institute; (additional co-hosts TBC)
+Co-Hosts: Department of Foreign Affairs and Trade, Government of Australia; The Federal Ministry of Budget and Economic Planning, Government of Nigeria; Federal Ministry of Economic Cooperation and Development (BMZ), Government of Germany; Lowy Institute; International Aid Transparency Initiative (IATI)

 Abstract

-- Reaffirm IATI as an established, recognised and efficient platform for financial data interoperability across the renewed financing framework.
+- Recognise IATI as the technical and political foundation for financial data interoperability across the global financing framework.

 Background